 The output of each step after its execution is shown using screen shots of each stage.

-In our project, the main motive is to detect the object which has some degree of rotation.
+In Our Project, our main motive is to detect the object which has some degree of rotation.
 Means not exactly same in clutter image.
-In this example we rotate the image of book.
-Our task is to detect the book in clutter image.
+In this example we rotate the image of book. our task is to detect the book in clutter image.